 This course describes the specific characteristics of each type of bipolar disorder, related functional challenges, and appropriate treatment options.
-In addition, we explain how an individual with bipolar disorder can effectively maneuver training and job seeking processes and become competitively employed.
+In addition, we explain how an individual with bipolar disorder can effectively maneuver training and job seeking processes and become employed.

 Learning OutcomesBy the end of the course, learners will be able to: